duecce/Arduino_RealTime_FIR/README.md

 }

 // to correct filtering data you have to know the real adc sample frequency, in this example I didn't implement it
-// It can be done using interrupt void loop() {
+// It can be done using a timer void loop() {
   float input;
   if((digitalRead(10) == 1)||(digitalRead(11) == 1)){